mushahadur/Daily-Learning/README.md

 <p>In this URL, q and category are the keys, and apple and fruits are the corresponding values.
 The server can extract the values of these parameters and use them to perform a search or filter the results.</p>

+<p>In this URL, q and category are the keys, and apple and fruits are the corresponding values.
+The server can extract the values of these parameters and use them to perform a search or filter the results.</p>

 <br/>
 <br/>
 <br/>